 Self-Deploy Tableau Server on AWS in a Distributed Environment

-If you want to run Tableau Server in a highly available (HA) distributed environment, also known as a cluster, you need to launch three or more Amazon EC2 instances of the same type and capacity to your Amazon Virtual Private Cloud (VPC) and configure them as worker nodes.
+If you want to run Tableau Server in a highly available (HA) distributed environment, also known as a cluster, you need to launch three or more Amazon EC2 instances of the same type and capacity to your Amazon Virtual Private Cloud (VPC) and configure them as additional nodes.

 The following steps show how to install and deploy Tableau Server on a cluster of three Amazon EC2 instances in a highly available and scalable configuration.